Selecting a Roof System: The Case for TPO

 However, TPO is well-suited for many other types of roof applications, especially ones which have limited roof penetrations, limited rooftop HVAC and other equipment and have limited foot traffic exposure.
 So, TPO is typically a good fit for warehouses, areas of manufacturing facilities with few roof penetrations or rooftop equipment and multi-story office buildings with limited rooftop equipment.
 When the application is a good fit, TPO systems are also a good option because they provide a layer of building insulation to the top of the building envelope while the entire system is relatively lightweight, allowing it to be installed directly on top of many existing roof systems - which can provide several advantages when re-roofing an existing facility.
 In a “recovery” scenario, the underlying roof system must be inspected to confirm no serious moisture is in the existing roof.

 Existing metal standing seam roof systems are generally good candidates for TPO “retro-fit” roof systems.
-Such applications involve installation of the roof insulation layer between the existing standing seams, followed by a hard cover board (DensDeck and Securock are popular cover board options).
-These first two components are mechanically attached onto the existing metal roof or into structural steel joists if the existing metal roof does not provide for proper pull-out resistance from high winds.
+Such applications involve the installation of the roof insulation layer between the existing standing seams, followed by a hardcover board (DensDeck and Securock are popular cover board options).
+These first two components are mechanically attached to the existing metal roof or into structural steel joists if the existing metal roof does not provide for proper pull-out resistance from high winds.
 The pull-out resistance of a metal roof can be tested to determine resistance.
 The insulation and cover board are followed by the installation of a 60 mil or 80 mil TPO roof membrane system, either mechanically attached or fully adhered.

 On concrete decks, the insulation in the TPO system is adhered with low-rise spray adhesive, specifically formulated for adhering insulation to the concrete roof deck.